-The name MARR-KETT originates from a love affair with Morocco spanning 19 years, in particular Marrakech and the excitement and vibrancy of market places, with both Rich and Sally growing up within family generations of market traders.
+The name MARR-KETT originates from a love affair with Morocco spanning almost 21 years, in particular, Marrakech and the excitement and vibrancy of the markets/souks and the Atlas Mountains.

-As a child Sally grew up traveling across the world and would sit with her artist mother and grandmother reading tea leaves, painting and crafting.
-Her Romany Gypsy roots influencing her childhood and her milliner and tailor great grandparents influencing her future.
+As a child, Sally grew up travelling across the world and would sit with her artist mother and grandmother reading tea leaves, painting and creating.
+Her Romany Gypsy roots influenced her childhood and her milliner and tailor great-grandparents influenced her future.
 After graduating with a 1st class honours degree in Fashion Design she won a Masters scholarship to the renowned St Martins College in London where she completed her studies in Fashion.
 Her work brought her to Australia in 2008 where she has resided ever since, now settled with her family.

 Sallyanne, a designer by trade, started Marr-Kett by carefully curating a collection of vintage and antique rugs, homewares and art, showcasing the pieces of global artisans and working their one-of-a-kind pieces into thoughtfully considered design spaces.
 The Byron Bay shop was later born in 2015.